How Social Media Skewed my Thoughts of Running Fast

 Runners are afraid to say they won or were placed in an age category.
 Instead of saying I won and my time was X, someone will mention “I won, but”…Adding but just adds a backhanded compliment to yourself.
 Whether there are ten people are 10,000, if you won, you won.
 Even if you didn’t win, place, or just had a bad race, you still ran.

 So while local races give you a glimpse of a single group of athletes…social media connects you to thousands of athletes of every speed and ability.
 It’s overwhelming.

-Where do this all connect?
+Where does this all connect?

 Social media is here to stay.
 Runner or not, everyone is plugged in and connected.
 It’s important to remember everyone’s definition of progress and perception of fast is different.
 There is no need to compare yourself to others or even to yourself!
 It’s hard to keep your personal training at the forefront of the mind when it’s so easy to compare.
 There will always be someone better or faster.
 You should use them as a role model and inspiration rather than comparing.

 If you are out there and running, you are fast.